MaxPleaner/vue-sinatra-boiler/readme.md

 Extract the Crud generators and server push into their own libraries

+Why does refreshing the demo twice cause a logout?

 ### Help?

 If you are interested in using this boiler but are having a hard time making sense